libavg/libavg/sphinxdoc/misc.rst

         .. py:method:: loadBitmap(fileName, callback, pixelformat=NO_PIXELFORMAT)

             Asynchronously loads a file into a Bitmap.
-The provided callback is invoked with a Bitmap instance as argument in case of a successful load or with a RuntimeError exception instance in case of failure.
+The provided callback is invoked with a Bitmap instance as argument in case of a successful load or with an :py:class:`avg.Exception` instance in case of failure.
 The optional parameter :py:attr:`pixelformat` can be used to convert the bitmap to a specific format asynchronously as well.